IvanHalim/minimax-algorithm/README.md

 In other words, the maximizer works to get the highest score, while the minimizer tries get the lowest score by trying to counter moves.

 ## Things that I learned while doing this project
 While doing this project I find that the minimax algorithm works perfectly for a 3x3 Tic-Tac-Toe game.
-However, when playing the Five-In-A-Row game on a 10x10 board, the algorithm takes a very long time to find the optimal move because the number of possibilities is too high even for a computer.
+However, when playing the Five-In-A-Row game on a 10x10 board, the algorithm takes a very long time to find the optimal move because of the high branching factor.

 ## Solution
 To solve this, I use a strategy called "Weighted Squares".
 In this strategy, the evaluation function assign points to each square based on its position on the board.
 Central squares are weighted highly, because it can go in any direction, while edges and corners are assigned a low score because it is not as flexible.